 1.2.15 Oil - means petroleum in any form including crude oil, fuel oil, sludge, oil refuse and refined products (other than petrochemicals which are subject to provisions of Annex II to MARPOL Convention) and, without limiting the generality of the foregoing, includes the substances listed in the Appendix I to the Annex I MARPOL Convention.
 (Animal and vegetable oils are not oils for the purpose of the present definition).

-1.2.16 Fuel oil - means any fuel delivered to and intended for combustion purposes for propulsion or operation on board a ship, including gas, distillate and residual fuels.
+1.2.16 Fuel oil - means any fuel delivered to and intended for use on board a ship.